Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 };
 ```

-Notice how fast it is to access the IQ of "Mahdi" using `IQ["Mahdi"]`?
+Ever noticed how fast it is to access the IQ of "Mahdi" using `IQ["Mahdi"]`?
 That's the power of hash tables.

 > [!Question]- We even use nested tables all the time, what do you think `JSON` is?
 > It's a nested hash table.